-The International Baccalaureate Organization’s (IBO) Middle Years Programme (MYP) provides a coherent and comprehensive curriculum framework that provides academic challenge and develops the sills appropriate for students aged 11 -16 years.
+The International Baccalaureate Organization’s (IBO) Middle Years Programme (MYP) provides a coherent and comprehensive curriculum framework for students of Grade 6-10, that provides academic challenge and develops the skills appropriate for students aged 11 -16 years.
 The five-year program offers an educational approach that embraces yet transcends traditional school subjects.

 Students at this stage (early puberty to mid-adolescence) are in a particularly critical phase of personal and intellectual development.
 This is a time of uncertainty, sensitivity, resistance, and questioning.
 An educational program needs to provide them with discipline, skills, and challenging standards, but also with creativity and flexibility.

 The IBO builds its program around these considerations, but it is also concerned that students develop a personal value system by which to guide their own lives, as thoughtful members of local communities and the larger world.
 The aim of all IB programmes is to develop internationally minded people who, recognizing our common humanity and shared guardianship of the planet, help to create a better and more peaceful world.
 IB learners strive to be: